Cpapa97/minnie-config/README.md

 ## Command Line Interface (CLI)

-This is only used for mounting the required `dj-stor01` (currently windows only)
+This is only used for mounting the required `dj-stor01` (currently windows only) which for example will mount the network drive to the Z drive letter on windows while the `-s` option makes it persistent.

 ```bash
 minfig -s --drive Z
 ```

-for example will mount the network drive to the Z drive letter on windows while the `-s` option makes it persistent.
+This command

 ```bash
 minfig -m --drive Z